hyperion-project/hyperion.docs/docs/user/gettingstarted/Overview.md

 ## Installation

-We offer you simple installation instructions for the following operating systems so that you can get Hyperion up and running more quickly. \
+To help you get Hyperion up and running more quickly, we offer simple installation instructions for the following operating systems. \
-If you've got any more questions about installing Hyperion, just ask us in [our forum](https://hyperion-project.org).
+If you have any further questions about installing Hyperion, please ask us us in [our forum](https://hyperion-project.org).

 <VPFeatures :features="operation_systems"/>